dubschro/odroid-n2/README.md

 ```
 CONFIG_BOOTCOMMAND="fatrm mmc 0:1 reboot && echo Resetting USB on reboot... && usb reset && sleep 10; run distro_bootcmd"
 ```
+This is needed because, for whatever reason, the usb ports are dead on reboots (no power cycle) with mainline u-boot and linux.

 The above was setup on my device that does not have an eMMC installed.
 If your sdcard is on ``mmc 1:1``, change the above accordingly.
 What the above command does is check for (and remove) a file named ``reboot`` in the root of